 How does Vector Marketing pay?

-Reps earn a guaranteed base pay of $15-$18 every time they show CUTCO to a qualified prospect.
+Reps earn a guaranteed base pay of $15-$18 every time they show Cutco to a qualified prospect, whether that be in-person or virtually.
 This is NOT an hourly rate.
 People sometimes think it’s $15-$18 per hour because most appointments take between 45 minutes to an hour.
 This is incorrect, though.
 It’s $15-$18 per qualified appointment given.

 Why does Vector Marketing guarantee pay?